 This lack of knowledge creates a significant barrier to making sense of experiences, constituting what has been termed hermeneutical injustice.
 Hermeneutical injustice occurs when a knower's experience cannot be understood by listeners, and even the knower themselves, as they do not have the concepts to make sense of their experience (Fricker, 2007).
 In practice, there is a risk to hermeneutical justice within DHRs, either because they do not recognise the contribution of testimonial networks or a victim's experiences cannot be understood within the interpretative framework being used.
 As noted above, there may not be adequate representation on a review panel in terms of cultural competence.
-This means that a DHR about a victim from a minoritized community may not engage with the structural context of their death (e.g., where there may be obstacles to help-seeking and accessing support services) (Chantler et al., 2022).
-A lack of language and knowledge erases the opportunity to receive support that may reduce the risk of domestic homicide (Sabri et al., 2018), both in relation to practitioners who must generate recommendations and for researchers who seek to utilise and analyse these recommendations (e.g., standardizing terminology, breaking down stereotypes about ageing, health, and abuse) (Benbow et al., 2019).
+This means that a DHR about a victim from a minoritized community may not engage with the structural context of their death (e.g., where there may be obstacles to help-seeking and accessing support services) ([Identifying reference]) A lack of language and knowledge erases the opportunity to receive support that may reduce the risk of domestic homicide (Sabri et al., 2018), both in these recommendations (e.g., standardizing terminology, breaking down stereotypes about ageing, health, and abuse) (Benbow et al., 2019).

 Analysing DHR practice and research, according to tenets of equality, human rights, and social justice, highlights both opportunities and challenges for responding to epistemic injustices in the field of DVA.
-While DHR/DVFR practitioners and researchers risk compounding such injustices by discrediting certain types of knowledge or failing to diversify panel membership (Bent-Goodley, 2013; Chantler et al., 2022), they can redress those injustices experienced by victims and their families, in part, by engaging with the structural contexts within which domestic homicide occur.
+While DHR/DVFR practitioners and researchers risk compounding such injustices by discrediting certain types of knowledge or failing to diversify panel membership (Bent-Goodley, 2013; [Identifying reference]), they can redress those injustices experienced by victims and their families, in part, by engaging with the structural contexts within which domestic homicide occur.

+iv.
 Engagement

-Engagement is closely tied to collaboration, involvement, coproduction, and co-design.
+Engagement is closely tied to collaboration, involvement, co-production, and co-design.
 This pillar is not exclusive to one stage of the DHR or research process.
-For example, engagement can be considered at the point of review/research design and terms of reference, delivery in the form of peer research, consultation, or advisory capacities, or as part of collaborative policymaking and dissemination (McAra,
+For example, engagement can be considered at the point of review/research design and terms of reference, delivery in the form of peer research, consultation, or advisory capacities, or as part of collaborative policymaking and dissemination (McAra, 2017).

-2017).
 Central to each of these is stakeholder involvement and the contribution of expertise.